-Current and potential college students as well as their parents are invited to Foothill College's Cash for College Day Saturday, Feb.
-7, from 10 a.m. to 2 p.m. in Building I at the Foothill Middlefield Campus in Palo Alto.
+Current and future college students as well as their parents are invited to the Foothill College Cash for College workshop Saturday, Feb.
+7, from 10 a.m. to 2 p.m. in Building I at the Foothill College Middlefield Campus in Palo Alto.
 Admission and parking are free.

-Reservations are not required.
-You do not need to stay for the entire event.
 Students who file individual or joint tax returns should bring their personal income and asset information.
-Students who are claimed as dependents on a parent's income tax should bring the parent's income and asset information, including 2014 federal income tax return if already prepared; records of other untaxed income such as welfare benefits, Social Security benefits, TANF, veteran's benefits, or military or clergy allowances; and W-2 Form or other records such as check stubs of income earned in 2014.
-Parents of dependent students are encouraged to also attend the Cash for College Day workshop with their student.
+Students who are claimed as dependents on a parent's income tax should bring the parent's income and asset information, including 2014 federal income tax returns if already prepared; records of other untaxed income such as welfare benefits, Social Security benefits, TANF, veteran's benefits, or military or clergy allowances; and W-2 Forms or other records such as check stubs of income earned in 2014.
+Parents of dependent students are encouraged to attend the Cash for College workshop with their student.

 Located just minutes from Hwy.
 101, the Foothill Middlefield Campus is near the intersection of Middlefield and San Antonio Roads at 4000 Middlefield Road in Palo Alto.
 Parking is free.
-For more information, call (650) 949-6987 or access www.foothill.edu/aid.
+For more information, call (650) 949-7710, e-mail CorraoSarah@foothill.edu or access www.foothill.edu/aid.